 As you can see, buying a foreclosure property at auction is not for the fainthearted.
 And it can be particularly challenging the first time you do so.

-There are three formats of auction.
+There are three auction formats.
 From an investor's perspective, the most desirable is the absolute auction, followed by the minimum bid and reserve auction.

-While absolute auctions are the most favorable to buyers, it may be worth attending the other auctions too, because there is likely to be less competition for the property.
+While absolute auctions are the most favorable to buyers, it may be worth attending the other auctions too, because there is likely to be less competition for a given property.

 In addition to foreclosure sales, you may also find properties at auction being sold by the county for back taxes, properties sold because of a bankruptcy, and occasionally properties up for sale because of death or divorce.